 The welfare concerns in respect of dairy farming relate particularly to breeding for high yield and a trend towards mega-farms and zero-grazing.
 These systems restrict a cow’s ability to express her natural behaviours, such as grazing.
 Being ruminants, cows easily digest grasses and hay.
 In order to maximise milk yield, many cows are now reliant on a diet of cereals and soy.
 These are not her natural foods and can have adverse health impacts, such as increasing the cow’s likelihood of lameness.
 Because of breeding and feeding practices, a typical high-yielding dairy cow now produces around 10 times as much milk as her calf (which is removed soon after birth) would have drunk.

 As with meat, we would recommend buying milk and dairy products from higher welfare systems.
 There are also a range of substitutes for milk made from soya, almonds, oats, hemp etc.

-We also recommend that a shift away from meat consumption should not result in increased dairy consumption, so go easy on the cheese!
+We also recommend that a shift away from meat consumption should not result in increased dairy consumption, Hard cheese, in particular, has relatively high associated carbon emissions: 8-10 times that of milk, and higher (per kg) than pork.
+So go easy on the cheese!